allisonburtch/consultancy/services.md

 need to do: write out each persona

+what deliverables would be applicable for each of these?

-You're at a non-profit and building a tech project:
+<h3> You're at a non-profit and building a tech project: </h3>

-You're a CEO:
+<h3> You're a founder/CEO: </h3>
+	- bullet point
+	- bullet point
+	- bullet point

-You run a venture fund:
+<h3> You run a venture fund:
+	-

-You want to start a new project:
+<h3> You want to start a new project: